Do you want a fun ukestra that takes you beyond the beginner stage, but keeps you learning, rather than just strumming?

 Where?
 Carrington Bowling Club (first building on your left after you cross the Throsby Creek bridge).
 They open early (7:30am), with breakfast and good coffee.
 Zoom in on the below map if you need a location (and of all the other ukestras in the area).

 Who are the teachers?
 Jane and Mark each run weekday or weeknight ukestras.
-They will be joined for the Saturday Newkestra by longstanding Ukestrans John Wallace and Kathy Wilson.
+They are joined for the Saturday Newkestra by longstanding Ukestrans John Wallace and Kathy Wilson.
 We mix it up a bit so you get a great diversity of session teacher/leaders.

 Where?
 Carrington Bowling Club.

 Who?
-John Wallace turns 18.
-Soon.
-He is an amazing musician who has been learning with us for 8 years or so.
+John Wallace is an amazing and well loved musician who has been learning with us for 8 years or so.
 He knows music.
 He knows how to teach.
-And he is well loved.
 He is rather the charming phenomenon.
-We’ll keep an eye on numbers, and if we need more teachers, we’ll be there.
+We keep an eye on numbers, and if we need more teachers, we’ll be there.

 Come join us on Saturday or Sunday mornings, and/or at a weekday/night ukestra.
 You are always welcome.